What are acupuncture channels? (And the organs that some of them are named after?)

 Now that you have a better idea of what the Bladder and Gallbladder are (or are not), it's time to get up to speed on their channels.

 Sciatica actually occurs on a particular part of these channels called an external pathway.
 An external pathway is the part of an acupuncture channel where your acupuncturist does acupuncture on you.
-It is essentially a line connecting a channel’s acupuncture points, each of which have specific functions related to the overarching functions of that channel.
+It is essentially a line connecting a channel’s acupuncture points, each of which has specific functions related to the overarching functions of that channel.
 Acupuncture points form tiny depressions on the body's surface—the Chinese character that is translated as "point" means "cave" or "hole."
 Those that are part of acupuncture channels have fixed locations that acupuncture students learn.
 Traveling from the inner corner of the eyes down the back side of the body to the outside of the pinky toes, the Bladder channel's external pathway has 67 acupuncture points—the most of any channel (to those acupuncture students' chagrin).
 The Gallbladder channel's external pathway, on the other hand, has "just" 44 acupuncture points and travels from the outer corner of the eyes down the sides of the body to the outside of the neighboring toes.

 Where are the Bladder and Gallbladder in all of this, you might ask?
 Acupuncture channels also have internal pathways that connect their external pathways to affiliated organs.
 For the Bladder and Gallbladder channels, these include the organs they are named after (fancy that), as well as the Kidney and Liver, respectively.
 Thus, an acupuncture needle that barely penetrates the body's exterior can have effects deeper within its interior.

-Gaining knowledge of the acupuncture channels'—and their acupuncture points’—locations and functions likely involved a centuries-long process of experimenting with treating different areas on the body’s surface, first with massage and later with acupuncture; observing the effects; putting these observations to the test; and summarizing the findings: basically, an early version of the scientific method.1 But the only possible way to explain how ancient Chinese texts contain accurate representations of the organs lying far beneath the body’s surface2 is that they had seen them.
+Gaining knowledge of the acupuncture channels'—and their acupuncture points’—locations and functions likely involved a centuries-long process of experimenting with treating different areas on the body’s surface, first with massage and later with acupuncture; observing the effects; putting these observations to the test; and summarizing the findings: basically, an early version of the scientific method.1 But the only possible way to explain how ancient Chinese texts contain accurate representations of the organs lying far beneath the body’s surface2 is that the ancient Chinese had seen them.
 While it is often assumed, because the history of the study of conventional anatomy tends to take a Eurocentric viewpoint, that the ancient Chinese did not perform dissections, as a matter of fact there was an exception to the taboo on dissection under Confucian law that allowed them to peer inside the bodies of executed criminals3 long before dissection became philosophically permissible in Western Europe.4

 For example, it has been proposed that acupuncture channels “are the vascular, nervous[,] and conductive pathways of the human organism,”2(p114) or blood vessels, nerves, and muscles, respectively, with acupuncture points being foramina (openings) over these structures.
 According to a slightly more detailed hypothesis, the acupuncture channels starting or ending on the hands “describe single continuous structures like veins or arteries,” while those starting or ending on the feet (like the Bladder and Gallbladder channels), which are much longer, “are composed of a series of different structures, some neurovascular [pertaining to nerves and blood vessels] and some muscular."3(p1207)